-If you have a user name and password for Oracle Technology Network, then you can go directly to the documentation section of Oracle Technology Network website at:
+If you have a user name and password for Oracle Technology Network, then you can go directly to the documentation section at:

-See Oracle Database Release Notes for HP-UX for important information that was not available when this book was released.
+See Oracle Database Release Notes for Linux for important information that was not available when this book was released.
 The release notes for Oracle Database is updated regularly.
-The most recent version is available on Oracle Technology Network at:
+The most recent version is available at: